biolab/orange-hugo/content/blog/2019/6/gene-expression-profiles-with-line-plot.md

 +++
 author="Ajda Pretnar"
-date= '2019-06-03 09:25:58+00:00'
+date= '2019-06-03'
 draft= false
-title="Gene Expression Profiles with Line Plot" type="blog" categories=["bioinformatics", "gene expression", "line plot"] shortExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set."
+title="Gene Expression Profiles with Line Plot" type="blog" thumbImage = "/blog_img/2019/6/3/gene-blog.png"

-longExcerpt = "Line Plot is one of our recent additions to the visualization widgets.
-It shows data profiles, meaning it plots values for all features in the data set.
-Each data instance in a line plot is a line or a ‘profile’."
+categories=["bioinformatics", "gene expression", "line plot"] shortExcerpt = "We show how to explore gene expression profiles with the new Line Plot widget."

+longExcerpt = "Line Plot shows profiles of data instances – each instance is a line in the plot and its profile are values across all variables in the data.
+We show how to explore gene expression profiles."
 +++

 Line Plot is one of our recent additions to the visualization widgets.
 It shows data profiles, meaning it plots values for all features in the data set.
-Each data instance in a line plot is a line or a ‘profile’.
+Each data instance in a line plot is a line or a 'profile'.

 The widget can show four types of information – individual data profiles (lines), data range, mean profile and error bars.
 It has the same cool features of other Orange visualizations – it is interactive, meaning you can select a subset of data instances from the plot, it allows grouping by a discrete variable, and it highlights an incoming data subset.

 Related: {{< link_new url="/blog/2018/12/21/scatter-plots-the-tour/" name="Scatter Plot: The Tour">}}

 Let us check a simple example.
-We will use brown-selected data, which is a data on gene expression of baker’s yeast.
+We will use brown-selected data, which is a data on gene expression of baker's yeast.
 To observe gene expression profiles, we will use Line Plot.

 \
 \